Preparing for childbirth

 - Lip balm

 - Warm socks (your feet may get very cold during labour).
-You should be prepared to throw these away after the delivery.
+Be prepared to throw these away after the delivery.

 - Massage equipment – oils, creams.